Noxdew/bashdump/README.md

 # BashDump
-Tool for automatic backup of MongoDB to DropBox.
+Tool for automatic backup of MongoDB to S3/DigitalOcean Spaces.

 ## Development

-1. Don't forget to `git submodule update --recursive --remote`
+1. Build the executable with `go build`
-2. Build with `docker build -t noxdew/bashdump .`
+2. Build the docker image with `docker build -t noxdew/bashdump .`

 ## Getting Started

-NOTE: This repo has been restructured to work inside Docker.
-You can still use it independently.
-Run `dropbox_uploader.sh` to setup your account and then add `backup.sh` to cron to be run whenever you want to backup.
+NOTE: This repo has been restructured to work inside Kubernetes Cron Jobs and to upload to a cloud provider bucket.
+You can still use the older version by checking out to `01f22810647b2e2987853b775f6011bfe4403f1c` and read the README for that version.

-1. Run the container interactively with `ACCOUNTSETUP` set to `true`.
-This will walk you through setting up you account.
-Don't forget to mount `/config` to a folder on the host.
-Command `docker run --rm -v "$(pwd)"/config:/config -e ACCOUNTSETUP='true' -i noxdew/bashdump`
-2. Run the container normally with all of the following variables set:

-`DROPBOXFOLDER`: The folder in dropbox the backups will be uploaded to.
-You must create the folder manually in advance.
-Defaults to `/`.

-`BACKUPSTOKEEP`: The number of backups to be kept.
-If you have more backups than that the oldest will be deleted.
-Defaults to 365 - 1 year assuming daily backups.

-`BACKUPSUFFIX`: a string which will be appended to each backup.
-This is to allow multiple instances to be backing up to the same folder and be able to identidy them.

-`MONGODUMPPARAMS`: all parameters to be passed to `mongodump`.
-Empty by default, meaning it will try to connect to `localhost`.

-`CRONPERIOD`: the string defining the cronjob period.
-Default is daily `30 2 * * *`.

-### Guide for using cron to set up daily backup

-1. Open crontab file `crontab -e`
-2. Add a line for your job.
-The following like will make `backup.sh` run every night at 2:30 AM

-  `30 2 * * * /path/to/backup.sh`

-See [Dropbox Uploader](https://github.com/andreafabrizi/Dropbox-Uploader) for more information.

-### Known problems

-1. When identifying old backups to delete it doesn't consider the suffix.
-So if 2 instances are being backed up in the same folder, only half of the backus specified with `BACKUPSTOKEEP` will be kept.
+1. To backup a DB run `bashdump dump` with the environmental variables listed below.
+It will create a dump and upload it to `{prefix}/{year}/{month}/{day}/dump{date}.tar.gz` in your bucket
+2. To restore a DB run `bashdump restore` with the environmental variables listed below.
+It will find the latest backup in the prefix and restore only databases that are not present in the instance

+- `DO_ACCESS_KEY`: DO or S3 access key
+- `DO_SECRET_ACCESS_KEY`: DO or S3 secret key
+- `DO_SPACES_ENDPOINT`: the DO or S3 endpoint
+- `DO_SPACES_BUCKET`: the name of the DO Space or S3 bucket bashdump should upload to
+- `DO_SPACES_PREFIX`: what is the starting path to the backups
+- `MONGO_URI`: the URI to connect to the mongo instance

 ## Ideas and Contributions
 are always welcome :heart: